-Sandra Kraushaar is director for The Asia Foundation in the Pacific Islands.
+Sandra Kraushaar is regional representative for The Asia Foundation in the Pacific Islands.
 Sandra draws on a deep and nuanced understanding of Pacific Islands culture, political economy, geopolitics, and the myriad development challenges and opportunities facing the region.
 She also brings with her a strong network of contacts with former partners in government, civil society, the private sector, regional bodies, and the international development and diplomatic communities.
 Sandra assumed her new role in mid-September 2020, initially working from her base in Canberra until the Covid-19 lockdown eases and she can relocate to Suva.

 Sandra has previously served as Australian DFAT’s program and policy lead on Women, Peace, and Security agenda, multilateral gender work on several international platforms including the UN Human Rights Council, United National General Assembly committee work, ASEAN, and G20, as well as partnerships with UN Women, and the Commission on the Status of Women.
 Prior to this, she was a governance adviser with DFAT’s Governance and Fragility Branch, where her responsibilities included the design and piloting of an integrated country governance and growth diagnostic tool to inform country strategies and aid investment plans, scoped initial stages of DFAT’s governance policy strategy refresh, and provided specialist guidance and training on political economy analysis, and developmental leadership.
 She has also led DFAT’s Fragility and Conflict section where her responsibilities included research on measuring peace in the Pacific and politically informed policy and program design.